MuhammadFaizan99/MuhammadFaizan99.github.io/_pages/more.md

 ## Hobbies and Interests:

 - Coding
-- Playing cricket on weekends.
+- Listening to music
-- Reading books related to current affairs and AI.
+- Reading books related to current affairs and AI
-- Playing volleyball.
+- Playing cricket/volleyball (occasionally)